Prospective CSP Students

 For 2018-2019, stipends on the BGSU campus are $10,000.
 Residence life positions begin in July and have a $11,250 stipend plus an apartment, meal plan, and a tuition scholarship covering 42/42 credits required for the degree.
 Internship stipends at partnership universities range from $8,750-$18,970.
 Benefits are listed in each position description during the interview process.

-Prospective students who are alumni of the NASPA NUFP will be considered for the BGSU-NUFP Fellowship automatically upon admission to the CSP program.
+Prospective students who are alumni of the NASPA NUFP program will be considered for the BGSU-NUFP Fellowship automatically upon admission to the CSP program.
 Additional scholarships include the Dr. Carolyn Palmer Diversity Enhancement Scholarship, Dr. Carney Strange Scholarship, Dr. Bettina Shuford College Student Personnel Professional Development Award, Palmer Adult Learner Scholarship, Frank and Jane Arnold Scholarship, James L. Galloway Memorial Award, Scholarship in Honor of Dr. Michael Coomes, and Community Spirit Award.
 Support for professional development activities is also available.

 For information about financial aid beyond the internship and resources listed above, please visit the Student Financial Aid web site.